Bike type guide

 Top providers for Classic motorcycle

 Whether a classic motorcycle is properly insured rests almost entirely on which kind of valuation the policy uses.
 A standard actual-cash-value policy settles a collectible at a generic book figure, which on an older bike often works out to a fraction of its real worth.
 The reliable alternative is an agreed-value policy: owner and insurer fix the payout when the policy is written, backed by an appraisal, so a total loss pays the agreed figure rather than a depreciated guess.
 On price, the classic owner catches a break.
 Quotes land between roughly $200 and $700 a year, under the all-bikes median, because a limited-use classic policy caps the miles ridden in exchange for the lower rate.
-Markel and Foremost are the specialty insurers built around this kind of coverage.
+Specialty collector insurers are the ones built around this kind of coverage, so the shopping work is finding one and reading its mileage and use clauses.

 Why a classic motorcycle has specific insurance considerations